1. What areas are the best to stay in Kandy?

 3. What are some quiet areas in the city of Kandy to take a rest at?

 Wales Park is a good place to spend some time in solitude.
 Lake round is also trouble free but the traffic noise may disturb you.
-But many people come there to sit and rest watching the waves of the lake.
+But many people come there in the evening to sit and take stock of the day’s experiences.

 4. Where can I get emergency medical care in Kandy?